Bright Horizons Family Solutions (BFAM) Q2 2017 Results - Earnings Call Transcript

 Elizabeth J. Boland - Bright Horizons Family Solutions, Inc.

-And we closed 7.
+And we closed seven.

 Henry Sou Chien - BMO Capital Markets (United States)